mixer/developer-docs/pages/04.downloads/default.md

 # Downloads

-Looking to get started quicky?
+Looking to get started quickly?
 Grab an SDK Below and Get Started!

 ## MixPlay